laraalqahtani/HospitalSystem/README.md

 # YouHeal
-#### YouHeal is a hospital system in which doctors can use to write and check on thier patients prescription.
-Also for patients to check on their prescriptions.
+#### YouHeal is a hospital system in which doctors can use to write thier patients prescriptions.
+Also patients can check on their prescriptions.Doctors and patients can login and register their accounts.